-- Buying land first: You can generally borrow up to 95% of the value of the block of land.
+- Up to 95% of the value of the block of land, if you’re buying land first and building later.

 Discover if you qualify!